The CD.Latest folder for System Center Configuration Manager

 The CD.Latest folder contains a folder named Redist which contains the redistributable files that setup downloads and uses.
 These files are matched to the version of Configuration Manager files found in that CD.Latest folder.
 When you run Setup from a CD.Latest folder, you must use files that are matched to that version of Setup.
 To do so you can either direct Setup to download new and current files from Microsoft, or direct Setup to use the files from the Redist folder included in the CD.Latest folder.

 However, baseline media, like the baseline version 1802 that released in March of 2018, does not include a Redist folder.
 The Redist folder will not be created until you install an in-console update.
 In the meantime, use the Redist folder that you used when installing sites from the baseline media.

 Ensure the redistributable files you use are current.
 If you have not recently downloaded redistributable files, plan to allow Setup to do so from Microsoft.

 The following are scenarios that create or update the CD.Latest folder on a central administration site or primary site server:

 You install an update or hotfix from within the Configuration Manager console: The folder is created or updated in the Configuration Manager installation folder.

 You run the built-in Configuration Manager backup task: The folder is created or updated under the designated backup folder location.

-Beginning with version 1606, the CD.Latest folder is created when you install a new site using baseline media (like version 1606 or 1702).
+The CD.Latest folder is created when you install a new site using baseline media (like version 1802).